pierrejay/EZLink/README.md

 Whether you are building a Master/Slave setup over UART or need robust bidirectional communications, **EZLink** aims to keep things **KISS** (Keep It Simple, Stupid) while maximizing runtime safety (CRC checks, well-defined message boundaries, error codes, etc.).

-Note: the current implementation is fully tested and functional (see below for details), but work is still in progress to improve the software.
+Note: the current implementation is fully tested and functional, but work is still in progress to improve the software.
 I am currently focused on further reducing code size.
-The template approach generates lots of duplicate code, taking up ~500B of flash memory for each additional prototype.
-Serializing message structures earlier in the process should further reduce the code size down to less than 1KB + ~150B per message prototype.
+The template approach generates lots of duplicate code, taking up ~500B of flash memory for each additional registered message prototype.
+Serializing message structures earlier in the process should further reduce it down to less than 1KB + ~150B per message prototype.

 ## EZLink Minimal Example

-### Shared Message Definition (messages.h)
+### Shared Message Definition (Prototypes.h)
 ```cpp
 #include "EZLink.h"
 using MsgType = EZLink::MsgType;